jayalmaraz/jay-almaraz.github.io/finding-a-team/applying-to-join-a-team.md

 When you apply for a team you are simply expressing your interest in joining the team that runs that particular shift.
 You should chose teams from shifts that are in a time and place that makes regular volunteering easy for you.

-While you are waiting for a manager view your team application, you can manage all pending enrollments through your _My Shifts_ page.
+While you are waiting for a manager view your team application, you can find your pending enrollments back on your _My Shifts_ page.

 ![Waiting to be enrolled in a team](./waiting-for-enrolment.png)